mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 into a virtual environment
-so we keep our project code separate from the rest of the installed Python packages.
+so we keep our project code separate from the rest of the installed Python packages on our machine.
+Having this separation
+from other installed packages
+is a good way to prevent conflicts with other Python projects that you may be running on your computer.

 ```bash
 $ python -m venv venv